FAT Brands Inc. (FATBP) To Go Ex-Dividend on September 10th

 FAT Brands Inc. (NASDAQ:FATBP – Get Free Report) announced a monthly dividend on Tuesday, August 20th, Wall Street Journal reports.
-Investors of record on Tuesday, September 10th will be given a dividend of 0.1719 per share on Friday, September 20th.
+Shareholders of record on Tuesday, September 10th will be paid a dividend of 0.1719 per share on Friday, September 20th.
 This represents a $2.06 dividend on an annualized basis and a yield of 19.57%.
-The ex-dividend date of this dividend is Tuesday, September 10th.
+The ex-dividend date is Tuesday, September 10th.

-FAT Brands has decreased its dividend by an average of 23.9% per year over the last three years.
+FAT Brands has decreased its dividend by an average of 23.9% annually over the last three years.

 FAT Brands Stock Performance